EOSChronicleProject/chronicle-consumer-npm/README.md

 ### Event: `ackBlock`

 The event data is the block number that is about to be acknowledged back to Chronicle.

-If the program performs any asynchronous processing, it needs to wait until the asynchronous calls finish and the data is stored to nonvolatile memory if needed, and then exit from event handler.
+In synchronous mode, the application should commit all written data to nonvolatile storage (or commit data to an SQL server and finish a transaction).

+In asynchronous mode, the handler should return a promise that resolves only when all the previously received data is processed and committed.

 ### Events: `connected`, `disconnected`